Guess what's special about today? It's 12/12/12 AND National Cocoa Day!

 Notes & Tips

-If you'd rather have hot chocolate, instead of cocoa, substitute melted squares or chips of semisweet or bittersweet chocolate instead of the cacao powder.
+- If you'd rather have hot chocolate instead of cocoa, substitute melted semi-sweet or bittersweet chocolate instead of the cacao powder.
 You may need to add more or less chocolate pieces, depending on how rich you'd like it to taste.

 What's your favorite cold-weather comfort food to pair with hot cocoa or chocolate?